jasonacox/tinytuya/server/README.md

 ## Release Notes

+### t12 - Force Scan

+* Added "Force Scan" button to cause server to run a network scan for devices not broadcasting.
+* Minor updates to UI for a cleaner title and footer to accommodate button.
+* Added logic to allow settings via environmental variables.

 ### t11 - Minimize Container

 * Reduce size of Docker container by removing rust build and using python:3.12-bookworm.